JiawenLyu/ip/docs/README.md

 ### `deadline` - Add a deadline task

 Enter a `deadline` task with a description and its due date/time to add a deadline event.

+Enter `\by` between the description and due date/time.

 Example of usage: